 That’s where we come in.
-With a bit of preparation – plus a dose of good cheer and a heaping of luck – our tips on traveling with kids will take you round-trip from home to Costa Rica and back again.
+With a bit of preparation—plus a dose of good cheer and some luck—our tips on traveling with kids will take you round-trip from home to Costa Rica and back again.
 And what an amazing trip it will be!

 1. Book in Advance

 Spontaneity is an exciting way to travel, but it’s best left to solo or adults-only vacations.
 After a long day on the road, you don’t want to arrive to a town with no hotel vacancies.
 If you promise your kids the turtle-watching tour of a lifetime, don’t discover that you’re visiting during the off-season.
 When it comes to kids and happy traveling, it’s better to book and plan well ahead of time.

 We don’t have control over every aspect of traveling—delays, traffic and missed connections happen.
 But in our experience, the absolute best gift you can give your traveling family is time.
 Don’t choose flights with a 45-minute layover or takeoffs so early, you’ll never get out the door in time.
 If possible, fly out of the closest airport—not the cheapest one that’s five hours (and many possible traffic jams) away.